 Alcohol markers are unique in that they will create different colors even when you reverse the order of application!

 Blending alcohol markers successfully depends on having enough pens of the color you’re working on.
 But, in different shades of lightness and darkness so that there isn’t too much of a jump between two marker value colors!
 For example, to create a graded blend of green, use at least three shades of green and transition them from lightest to darkest.
 Easy-does-it-transitions are much, much easier to perfect than big leaps of values!

-Here is a sample I created using four different values of similar blue hue.
+Here is a sample I created using four different values of a similar blue hue.
 In order to get a seamless blend from the darker blue into the lighter blue, I tried to blend values close to each other.
 Using swirling strokes back and forth across the connecting area, I try to keep the pigment semi-wet so blending will occur.

 The tricky part is not to apply too many layers before the paper is too saturated.
 Every artist will have to experiment and decide where that tipping point is!

 Just a side note here:

 Spectrum Noir brand has a line of markers called Tri-Blend that are unique.
 Each pen has three different shades of color barrels snapped together so you don’t need three separate pens.
 It is perfect for traveling.
 The barrels are six-sided and fatter than most alcohol marker barrels, which may make them more uncomfortable to hold.
 It’s a clever concept, though.

 2. Blending two or more different hued colors